Marcus Rashford: 2015–2016: Debut season

-2016–17: First team breakthrough and European success
+2016–2017: First-team breakthrough and European success

-For the new season, marking his place as part of the senior squad, Rashford was given the number 19 by new manager José Mourinho.
+For the 2016–17 season, marking his place as part of the senior squad, Rashford was given the number 19 by new manager José Mourinho.
 The signing of veteran striker Zlatan Ibrahimović meant he often had to settle for a place on the substitutes bench, though upon his signing, Ibrahimović praised Rashford as a "huge talent" and "the future of England".

-Rashford scored his first goal of the season on 27 August 2016 against Hull City, scoring in the second minute of injury time after coming on for Juan Mata in the 71st minute.
+Rashford's first goal of the season came on 27 August against Hull City, scoring in the second minute of injury time after coming on for Juan Mata in the 71st minute.
 He scored thrice more the next month, on 18 September in a 3–1 league defeat to Watford; on 21 September in a 3–1 victory against Northampton Town in the EFL Cup third round; and in a 4–1 league win over Leicester City on 24 September.
 The following month, he was named as runner-up to Portugal's Renato Sanches in the Golden Boy award for best European player under the age of 21.
 On the pitch, however, he failed to score until 7 January 2017, when he scored a four-minute brace in the FA Cup against Jaap Stam's Reading, which ended 4–0.

-Rashford won his third trophy on 26 February in the EFL Cup Final, coming on as a 77th-minute substitute in the 3–2 victory over Southampton.
+Rashford won his third trophy on 26 February in the EFL Cup final, coming on as a 77th-minute substitute in the 3–2 victory over Southampton.
 He was an instrumental part of United's 2–0 win over league leaders' Chelsea on 16 April, scoring the first goal after seven minutes from Ander Herrera's through ball.
 Rashford scored another key goal four days later against Anderlecht in the 107th minute of the Europa League quarter-final second leg in a 2–1 win (3–2 on aggregate), sending United into the next round.
-He started in the Europa League Final on 24 May against Dutch team Ajax, which Manchester United won 2–0 thus earning his fourth, and first European, trophy.
+He started in the Europa League final on 24 May against Dutch team Ajax, which United won 2–0 thus earning his fourth, and first European, trophy.
 Due to the signing of Ibrahimović, Rashford spent the majority of the season on the wing.
 He made the most appearances of any United player during the season, playing 53 times.